What is MRI?

 The MRI in Nutley is a state-of-the-art Toshiba Vantage 1.5 T machine.
 It is one of the shortest of the "closed" machines, such that if your knee is being imaged, your head will be out of the machine.
 It is also the quietest machine available, Toshiba having put tremendous effort into insulating the machine to make it quieter.

 Most importantly, though, is the superb quality of the exams produced on this machine.
 From neuroimaging to body imaging, our specialty trained radiologists are well versed in the most up-to-date MRI techniques available.
 Please refer to each individual section to learn more about the amazing diagnostic capabilities of our MRI.

 The MRI at Montclair on Park St. is a Hitachi Airis Elite.
 It is an open-air MRI, affording all of the comfort of open MRI architecture.
 However, it has powerful gradients, allowing it to create images of mid field strength quality.
-Whenever scheduling an MRI exam, please be sure to inquire which MRI machine would be right for you.
+Whenever scheduling an MRI exam, please be sure to inquire which MRI machine would be right for you - closed or open MRI.

 What to expect

 Upon arriving at our office, you will be asked to change into a gown.
 The MRI technician will ask you to remove all metallic objects, which should not be taken into the MRI room (see MRI Safety).
 This, of course, includes watches, cell phones, wallets and credit cards, all of which can be damaged by the strong magnetic field in the room.
 You will already have filled out an MRI Questionnaire, insuring that you have no implantable devices in your body that could be dangerous in the MRI magnet.

 You will be placed on the MRI gantry and a surface coil will be placed over the anatomy being imaged.
 For some exams, an IV line will be placed in order to administer MRI contrast material.